-Engaging with the community Service delivery Effective dispute resolution Investing in our people Managing the Tribunal
+- Engaging with the community;

+- Service delivery;

+- Investing in our people;

+- Managing the Tribunal.

 About QCAT

 QCAT is an independent statutory body established under the Queensland Civil and Administrative Tribunal Act 2009 (the QCAT Act).
 QCAT began operations on 1 December 2009.